JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 In this form, everything about the problem is determined by the parameter vector (`p`, referred to as `θ` in associated literature).
 The utility of this will be seen later.

+DifferentialEquations.jl has many powerful options for customising things like accuracy, tolerances, solver methods, events and more; check out [the docs](http://docs.juliadiffeq.org/latest/) for more details on how to use it in more advanced ways.

 ## Let's Put an ODE Into a Neural Net Framework!